awslabs/unicornflix/README.md

 In addition to these services, Amplify Video also manages a Amazon Cognito user pool to handle authentication.
 We'll use this later to handle log-in and grant administration privileges for specific users.

-TODO - Explain the resources created by amplify video (specifically what each resource is doing)

 With the infrastructure deployed, let's test processing and streaming a video asset.

 1. Open the S3 console and upload a small video file to the 'Input Storage Bucket' which was returned when you ran amplify push.
 You can download and upload [this sample clip](images/sample.mp4) if you don't have your own video handy.